vitodb/containers/workspaces/build-workspace/README.md

 Image for containers to build GlideinWMS releases.
 Contains all the necessary components for a build environment:
-Kerberos and kx509 for the authentication, Git, SVN, rpm-build, and osg-build.
+Kerberos for the authentication (kx509 missing), Git, SVN, rpm-build, and osg-build.

 Pull the container image, run it:
 ```commandline